 The GSA database includes information regarding entities debarred, suspended, proposed for debarment, excluded or disqualified under the non-procurement common rule, or otherwise declared ineligible from receiving federal contracts, certain subcontracts, and certain federal assistance and benefits.
 Industries that pertain to this search are: health services, insurance, banking, trade, and retail services.

 The OIG LEIE database search provides a list of persons or entities involved in patient abuse, health care fraud, or convicted of controlled substance felonies.
-The OIG maintains the List of Excluded Individuals/Entities (LEIE), a database which provides information to the public, healthcare providers, patients and others about parties excluded from participation in the Medicare, Medicaid and all Federal healthcare programs.
+The OIG maintains the List of Excluded Individuals/Entities (LEIE), a database that provides information to the public, healthcare providers, patients and others about parties excluded from participation in the Medicare, Medicaid and all federal healthcare programs.

 The FACIS® (Fraud and Abuse Control Information System) search identifies any wrong actions of individuals and entities in the health care field.
 FACIS® is a registered trademark of Verisys Corporation.

 This industry-leading search includes information on disciplinary actions ranging from exclusions and debarments to letters of reprimand and probation.
 Our FACIS® search offers three options, ranging from the minimum federal requirements to a search inclusive of more than 800 sources in 50 states.

 Choose the level that best fits your needs:

 - Level 1: We search the Office of the Inspector General (OIG), General Services Administration (GSA), and other federal databases.
 This search meets the government’s minimum requirements as outlined in the OIG’s Compliance Program Guidance.